 If you previously held a CGS M award, you are not eligible to apply.
 You may be eligible to apply for a CGS M if you have held funding from other sources.

-Your application will be deemed ineligible if you have not applied for admission to an eligible program of study by the deadline for your intended graduate program or by March 15, whichever comes first.
+Your application will be deemed ineligible if you have not applied for admission to an eligible program of study by the internal deadline set by the institution(s) indicated in your application.
 If you have applied for admission, but you have not been formally accepted in your program of study, the offer of award will be considered conditional.
 Once you are accepted, the offer of award will be considered official.

 Yes.
 Within your application, you can select up to five institutions.
 You must carefully select all institutions where you intend to hold the award.
 Under no circumstances will you be able to add other institutions to your application after its submission.
 However, only institutions where you have applied or where you intend to apply for admission should be selected.

 You must complete a Canadian Common CV (selecting “CGS-Master’s” from the Funding Source and CV Type drop-down menus).
 Other CCV types cannot be attached to the application.
 For detailed instructions on how to complete and upload your CCV, refer to the Canadian Common CV (CCV) How to Complete the Canada Graduate Scholarships-Master’s Version.

 An application will be considered complete once all of its mandatory sections have been completed, including uploads and the two reference assessments.
 A green checkmark will appear for each completed section that has been saved and validated.
 It is important to note that a complete application does not necessarily mean that all the required information has been included.
 A green checkmark will appear when a section appears to have been completed or a document has been uploaded, regardless of its content.
 You are responsible to ensure that the required content has been provided and that all of the information is accurate.

 It is important that you view your application before you submit it, by clicking on Export application and attachments to PDF.
 This will allow you to confirm if all sections of the application have been duly completed and if your attachments have been uploaded successfully.

-No. Incomplete applications cannot be submitted until all mandatory sections, including attachments, in the application have been completed, saved, and validated.
+No. Incomplete applications cannot be submitted.
+All mandatory sections of the application, including attachments, must be completed, saved, and validated.
 Only then will the Submit button become available.
 It is your responsibility to ensure that the application is complete and submitted in advance of the deadline.

 Received by Administrator means that your application has been successfully received by the institution(s) and that the results are pending.